aleksandraklofat/streamlit_demo/README.md

 # Streamlit Demo

-Twitter Sentiment Analyzer as Streamlit Demo
+Twitter Sentiment Analyzer as Streamlit Demo </br>
-This repository demonstrates a simple Streamlit App with Natural Language Processing Application.
+This repository demonstrates a simple Streamlit App with Natural Language Processing Application.</br>

+Data for this app is already cleaned and prepared.
+In order tu use this code for your own app you will need to:
+1. clean your data
+2. apply some sentiment algorithm.

 ## Requirements
 - Python